richgieg/flask-now/README.md

 #Flask-Now
 **Create a Bootstrap-enabled Flask app quickly with this starter kit.**

-The app
-code and template code is currently based on examples from the book "Flask Web Development" by Miguel Grinberg.
+The code is based on examples from the book "Flask Web Development" by Miguel Grinberg, with updates made by me.
+The convenience scripts activate, add, create and setup are written by me.
+Enjoy!

 ##Prerequisites